Back to Consumer Protection

-At Texas Bank and Trust, Security is of the upmost importance.
-The following “tips” can help you protect your information when using our Electronic Banking Services.
+At Texas Bank and Trust, SECURITY is our number one priority.
+The following “tips” can help you protect your business' information when using our electronic banking services.

 Electronic Banking Best Practices

-- Do not share your login information with anyone else.
+- Do NOT share your login information with anyone.

 - Disable auto-complete or similar features on any computer you use for online banking.

-In addition to the items listed above, as a Business you should do the following:
+In addition to the items listed above, consider the following for you business:

-- Lock or Log off of your computer when not in use.
+- Lock or log off of company computers when not in use.

-- Make sure that your employees know how and to whom to report suspicious activity to at your Company and at Texas Bank and Trust.
+- Make sure that your employees know how and to whom to report suspicious activity both at your company and Texas Bank and Trust.

 Cash Management Customers:

-- Utilizes Dual Control for approving ACH and Wire Transfers.
+- Utilize dual control for approving ACH and wire transfers.

-- Request IP Restriction to limit access to your Cash Management Online Banking.
+- Request IP restriction to limit access to your cash management cnline banking.

 - Limit administrative rights.